milicabozanic/Geo---CSE201---Project/README.md

     The GeoBachelor is the project that will interpret the program GeoGebra.

-    [More abou project will be written soon]
+    [More about project will be written soon]

     ## Members (name surname, github username, [role])